oVirt/ovirt-site/source/feature/uiplugins.html.md

 Note that WebAdmin [loads](#Loading_plugins) the given plugin via hidden HTML `iframe` element.
 This has following implications:

-*   Plugin code runs within the context of the corresponding `iframe` element, i.e. not WebAdmin (top-level) context
+*   Plugin code runs within the context of the corresponding `iframe` element, i.e. not in WebAdmin (top-level) context
-*   Plugin code should use [plugin API](#API_function_reference) to make UI extensions, i.e. avoid direct HTML DOM manipulation
+*   Plugin code should use [plugin API](#API_function_reference) to make UI extensions, i.e. avoid direct HTML DOM manipulation of WebAdmin UI
 *   Any markup placed within HTML `body` section will have no effect since the `iframe` element is hidden from WebAdmin view

+### Why load plugins via `iframe` element?

+From UI plugin infrastructure perspective, each plugin represents a standalone web application that integrates with WebAdmin UI through [plugin API](#API_function_reference).

+Each plugin can load dependent scripts or other resources scoped to its own context, i.e. `Window` object for the corresponding `iframe` element.
+The `iframe` element is essentially a sandbox for evaluating plugin code:

+*   WebAdmin UI won't break when some plugin breaks - instead, WebAdmin puts the misbehaving plugin out of service
+*   WebAdmin DOM won't be polluted with dependencies (external scripts or other resources) of individual plugins
+*   WebAdmin vs. plugin integration happens through plugin API, discouraging direct HTML DOM manipulation of WebAdmin UI which would impose a fragile, HTML structure dependant bond between plugin and WebAdmin

+Aside from [plugin host page](#Plugin_host_page), any custom UI contributed by a plugin follows the same principles as mentioned above.

 ### Plugin bootstrap sequence